Egorundel/yolov7_and_tensorrt-cpp-inference/README.md

 # YoloV7 and TensorRT Inference (C++)
-Training the network on custom data, converting the resulting model into an ONNX and TRT (ENGINE) model, and deploying the model into an inference in C++.
+- Training the network on custom data;
+- Converting the resulting model into an ONNX and TRT (ENGINE) model;
+- Deploying the model into an inference in C++.

 #### The repository is taken as a basis: [WongKinYiu/yolov7 (github.com)](https://github.com/WongKinYiu/yolov7 "WongKinYiu/yolov7 (github.com)")